 There’s a huge elephant on the dividing wall between the men’s and women’s bath room.
 All the walls and fixtures are adorned with colourful glass panels and acrylic collages.
 Tropical plants add colour and the floor of the water basin is decorated with images of old photographs and erotic woodblock prints.

 How to get to Naoshima Art Island

-Naoshima can be reached by ferry from Uno near Okayama (on the Shinkansen line between Osaka and Hiroshima).
+Naoshima can only be reached by ferry.
+The nearest port is Uno near Okayama.
+This is on the Shinkansen line from Osaka to the castle town of Himeji and Hiroshima, itself a top tourist destination.
 Alternatively you can take the ferry from Takamatsu on the main island of Shikoku.
 Both ferries takes less than one hour.
 On the island, there are regular local buses or you can rent a bicycle.

 Have you ever heard of Naoshima Art Island or would you like to go there after reading this post?